The moduli space of maps with crosscaps: Fredholm theory and orientability: Introduction

 \begin{cor} Let $(X,\phi)$ be a manifold with an involution, $(V,\ti\phi)\!\lra\!(X,\phi)$ be a real bundle pair, and $(\Si,c)$ be an oriented sh-surface with $|c|_0\!=\!0$.
 If $\pi_1(X)\!=\!0$ and $c_1(V)$ is an even class or $\La^{\top}_{\C}(V,\ti\phi)$ admits a real square root, then the determinant line bundle

 is orientable. \end{cor}

-The two sets of completely different conditions in Corollary~\ref{etaorient_cor} are in fact two different specializations of the natural vanishing condition on the $w_2$-terms in~\eref{mainthm_e} and~\eref{orient_eq} that first came~up in the case $|c|_1\!=\!0$ in~\cite{Ge}: $w_2^{\La^{\top}_{\C}\ti\phi}(\La^{\top}_{\C}V)$ is a square of a class in~$H^1_{\phi}(X)$.
+By Corollary~\ref{SQrt_crl}, the two sets of completely different conditions in Corollary~\ref{etaorient_cor} are in fact two different specializations of the natural vanishing condition on the $w_2$-terms in~\eref{mainthm_e} and~\eref{orient_eq} that first came~up in the case $|c|_1\!=\!0$ in~\cite{Ge}: $w_2^{\La^{\top}_{\C}\ti\phi}(\La^{\top}_{\C}V)$ is a square of a class in~$H^1_{\phi}(X)$.
 Since there are no non-trivial square top cohomology classes on a closed orientable surface, each summand on the second lines in~\eref{mainthm_e} and~\eref{orient_eq} vanishes if $w_2^{\La^{\top}_{\C}\ti\phi}(\La^{\top}_{\C}V)$ is a square class.
-Thus, the two sets of conditions in Corollaries~\ref{etaorient_cor} and~\ref{etaorient_cor2} can be replaced by the single requirement that the equivariant $w_2$ is a square class.
-By~\eref{w2sum_e}, $w_2^{\La^{\top}_{\C}\ti\phi}(\La^{\top}_{\C}V)$ vanishes completely if $\La_{\C}^{\top}(V,\ti\phi)$ admits a real square root.
-In~\cite{GZ}, we show the first set of conditions in Corollaries~\ref{etaorient_cor} also implies that $w_2^{\La^{\top}_{\C}\ti\phi}(\La^{\top}_{\C}V)$ is a square class, but not necessarily the trivial one anymore.\\
+Thus, the two sets of conditions in Corollaries~\ref{etaorient_cor} and~\ref{etaorient_cor2} can be replaced by the single requirement that the equivariant $w_2$ is a square class.\\

 Let $\si$ be an orientation-reversing involution on a compact closed oriented genus~$g$ surface~$\hat\Si$.
 Denote by $\cJ_{\si}$ and $\cD_{\si}$ the space of complex structures~$\hat\fJ$ on~$\hat\Si$ such that $\si^*\hat\fJ\!=\!-\hat\fJ$ and the group of orientation-preserving diffeomorphisms~$\psi$ of~$\hat\Si$ such that $\si\!\circ\!\psi\!=\!\psi\!\circ\!\si$, respectively.
 Let $(X,\phi)$ be a smooth manifold with an involution and $J$ be an almost complex structure on $X$ such that $\phi^*J\!=\!-J$.
 Of a particular interest in real Gromov-Witten theory is the problem of the orientability of the moduli spaces